PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. admonition:: uncertainties in the case of taking the average of a set RFR values for one orbit

-    The uncertainty is the maximum of on the one hand the uncertainty as derived from the :ref:`averaging formula <uncertaintyinaverage>` and on the other hand the standard deviation of the average of the points.
-The last value is (almost) always the larger one, which means that the error bars represent the spread in the points.
+    The uncertainty is the maximum of the uncertainty derived from the :ref:`averaging formula <uncertaintyinaverage>` and the standard deviation of the average of the points.
+    The last value is almost always the larger one.
 For the South Polar Dynamics Campaign (red points in the figures below) the spread is large due to the ingress and egress value differences.

 .. admonition:: uncertainties in the case of taking the median of a set RFR values for one orbit

     The uncertainty in the median can be evaluated by means of changing the data points in the set and recalculate a median at each new instance.
 Each data point in the set has an uncertainty associated.
 Take this uncertainty as the standard deviation for that data point around the mean, which is the value of the data point.
 Using the NumPy *np.random.normal* method create gaussian noise with the standard deviation for each data point and add it to that data point.
-In this case I do this 1000 times for the whole set, and therefore I get 1000 median values.
+In this case I do this 1000 times for the whole set and therefore get 1000 median values.
 From this set of median values, I calculate the average and the standard deviation.
-The standard deviation is a measure of the the uncertainty in the median.
+The standard deviation is a measure of the uncertainty in the median.

     On the other hand, there is the 33 - 67 percentile values for the median of the original set.
 Half the difference between these two values is also a measure for the spread and the uncertainty.

-    I take the maximum of these two ways of determining the uncertainty, which in some cases it is the first one, and in other cases the second one.
+    I take the maximum of these two ways of determining the uncertainty, which in some cases it is the first one, in other cases the second one.

 When I use all the images with phase angles < 130˚, which is the limit of the phase curve, see :ref:`Step 02 <VMCStep02>`, then the results are: